He started in 8th grade & continued throughout yeshivah katanah (yeshivah katanah=the high school years) until graduation.

 In fact, Moroccan minyanim here in Eretz Yisrael have a custom on Shabbat to kiss all their fellow congregants after Shabbat Arvit (Evening Prayer) and also often at the end of Shabbat Shacharit (Morning Prayer).

 Nobody seems to know....

 Anyway, when the boys first used to go in for a hug, Finkelshtayn tried to cringe away, saying, "No, no, that's okay; a handshake will do...."

-But nothing doing, Finkelshtayn.
-You're with Moroccans now (along with a sprinkling of Persians and Yemenites) and you WILL learn to hug.
-Kol Yisrael achim, after all.
+But nothin' doing, Finkelshtayn.
+You're with Moroccans now (along with a sprinkling of Persians & Yemenites) and you WILL learn to hug.

 After graduation, my son turned to me and demanded, "Do have any idea how long it took to teach Finkelshtayn to hug?"

 "A long time!"
 My son grimaced.
 "And even now, he's only willing to accept a hug—he won't actually give one."

 "When Finkelshtayn meets one of us," continued my son, "he stands out at a distance and stretches his arm out all the way to shake hands.
 Then we have to grab him by that arm and reel him in for a hug!"